Financial Samurai

 My general plan (at the moment…) is to only invest in equities in my IRA and 401k, save my emergency cash in Synchrony, have a 0 balance HELCO on standby, and put all excess cash to pay down rental mortgages.

-4. Chris Goldsmith says
+Chris Goldsmith

 How are you getting 1% on your 100k in liquid savings?
 I think I am getting 0.1% in my high yield savings.